openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 *Figure  3.
 Install Zowe Explorer in VSCode*

+The Zowe communinity have a number of on-line video that walk through the steps required to install, configure and operate the Zowe Explorer, see [Zowe Explorer VSC Extension (part 1)](http://www.youtube.com/watch?v=G_WCsFZIWt4&t=0m38s).

 ### IBM Z Open Editor

 IBM Z Open Editor brings COBOL and PL/I language support to Microsoft VSCode.
 It is one of the several next generation capabilities for an open development experience for z/OS®.
 It also works in association with the Zowe Explorer plugin.
 For more information on IBM Z Open Editor, please visit: